FAQ

 What happens if I exceed my monthly AI budget?

-By default, AI calls stop at your budget cap until the next month — no surprise charges.
-You can opt in to overage in Settings → Billing; from then on, calls past the cap bill at 1.25× the provider’s per-token cost, capped at 2× your monthly subscription price.
+By default, overage is on: AI calls keep working past your budget cap, billing at 1.25× the provider’s per-token cost, capped at 2× your monthly subscription price — no surprise charges beyond that cap.
+You can turn overage off anytime in Settings → Billing or on your account page; with it off, AI calls simply stop at your budget cap until the next month.
 Past the 2× cap, calls stop again and you can contact us or upgrade your tier.
 The chat panel surfaces an 85%-utilized banner before you hit the cap.

 Is there a free tier?